centau/vide/docs/api/animation.md

 - **Details**

-    The output source value is updated every step based on the input source value.
+    An effect is created to update the new source every frame based on the input source value.

     The movement is physically simulated according to a [spring](https://en.wikipedia.org/wiki/Simple_harmonic_motion).